blackflux/lambda-tdd/README.md

 Type `object`<br>
 Default: `{}`

-Contains environment variables that should be set for this test.
+Contains environment variables that are set for this test.
 Existing environment variables can be overwritten.

 ### timestamp

 Type `unix`<br>
 Default: Unfrozen

-Set the current timestamp that any code executing will see.
+Set unix timestamp that test executing will see.
 Time does not progress if this option is set.

 ### timeout

 Type `integer`<br>
 Default: Mocha Default Timeout

 Set custom timeout in ms for lambda execution.
-Handy when a lambda function takes longer (e.g. when recording nock requests).
+Handy e.g. when recording nock requests.

 ### event

 Type `object`<br>
 Default: undefined

-Set lambda event object for test.
+Event object that is passed to lambda handler.

 ### lambdaTimeout

 Type `integer`<br>
 Default: 300000

-Set start lambda timeout in ms. Exposed in lambda function through `context.getRemainingTimeInMillis()`.
+Set initial lambda timeout in ms. Exposed in lambda function through `context.getRemainingTimeInMillis()`.
-The timeout is not actually enforced and progresses as expected unless time is frozen.
+The timeout is not enforced, but progresses as expected unless `timestamp` option is used.

 ### success

 Type `boolean`<br>
 *Required*

-True iff you expect the execution to succeed.
+True iff execution is expected to succeed, i.e. no error is passed into callback.

 ### response

 Type `array`<br>
 Default: `[]`

-Contains dynamic expect logic executed against the response string.
+Dynamic expect logic executed against the response string.
 More details below.

 ### error

 Type `array`<br>
 Default: `[]`

-Contains dynamic expect logic executed against the error string.
+Dynamic expect logic executed against the error string.
 More details below.

 ### body

 Type `array`<br>
 Default: `[]`

-Contains dynamic expect logic executed against the response.body string.
+Dynamic expect logic executed against the response.body string.
 More details below.

 ### logs

 Type `array`<br>
 Default: `[]`

-Contains dynamic expect logic executed against the `console.log` output array.
+Dynamic expect logic executed against the `console.log` output array.
 More details below.

 ### nock

 Type `array`<br>
 Default: `[]`

-Contains dynamic expect logic executed against the nock recording.
+Dynamic expect logic executed against the nock recording.
-Note that the nock recording must exists for this check to evaluate correctly.
 More details below.
+Note that the nock recording must already exists for this check to evaluate correctly.

 ## Dynamic Expect Logic